DoroJosh/ternary-search-tree/README.md

 ## Implementation on HPC structure
 - The script used to run this project on the HPC is available under the file name 'src/jobscript_tst.slurm'.
 Note, in the script, the number of nodes and tasks were not specified because we used the default option (one node and one task).
-- To allow the packages matplotlib and OOBTree to be used, a virtual environment (VE) was made.
+- To allow the a few packages to be used, a virtual environment (VE) was made.
 Additional information about this VE can be found on the file 'benchmark/vsc/requirements.txt'.

-## Complexity notes
+## Benchmark and complexity notes
-- Final considerations about time and space complexity are available on 'docs/compexity_notes.md'.
+- Benchmark was done to analyze the TST's performance on insertion and search operations.
+This was done across increasing word volumes, and compared a B-Tree wrapper to verify time complexity.
+This was done on the HPC structure, the results can be found under 'benchmark/vsc/slurm-58227347.out'.